BONZZ'S GUIDE TO TRADE SKILLS

 Mastering this skill can be very expensive and involved.

-NOTE: Molds will be used up; Other "tool" items used can be reused over and over (such as a File and a Smith Hammer).
+NOTE: Molds will be used up; Other "tool" items (i.e. various Smithing Hammers) used can be reused over and over (such as a File and a Smith Hammer).

-You will also need to make items for use with other skills, like a Non-Stick Frying Pan to use in Baking.
-A skinning knife will be a good item to make at least one of, as well.
+You will also need to make items / tools for use with other skills, like a Non-Stick Frying, Skinning Knife will be a good item to make at least one of, as well.
 It can be used with both the Tailoring and Fishing skills.
 A filleting knife will also be something to make -- as it is used in Fishing and Baking recipes.
 While you are at it, you may as well make some skewers and a pot.

 TOP